PhotoboothProject/Pico_as_HID_Button_and_rotary_encoder/README.md

 Optional, if you want to use the rotary encoder for control on the user interface:
 The rotary encoder triggers the key codes ENTER with a short press of the encoder pushbutton and ESC with a long press.
 A left turn (counterclockwise) triggers LEFT_ARROW and a right turn (clockwise) triggers RIGHT_ARROW.
-Unfortunately, the photobooth software does not implement a control option via keyboard commands.
+Unfortunately, the photobooth software has not implemented a control option via keyboard commands.
 However, it allows control through the user interface via HTTP requests.
 With a little trick, the previous keyboard commands can be converted into HTTP requests.
-For this purpose you can install the software Evsieve from Kars Mulder (https://github.com/KarsMulder/evsieve).
-It converts the USB HID device into a virtual event device and allows to execute a script when a predefined key is pressed.
+For this purpose install the software Evsieve from Kars Mulder (https://github.com/KarsMulder/evsieve).
+It converts the USB HID device into a virtual event device and allows to execute HTTP request commands when predefined keys are pressed.

-After having installed the software you can find out the input ID of your "Raspberry Pico W Keyboard" with the follwoing command:

-sudo evsieve --input /dev/input/event* --print

-Just press a push button to find out.
-Important is the number at the end of "domain = /dev/input/event*".

-Copy the bash script rotary.sh, make it executable with sudo chmod +x rotary.sh and change the * in the second line with the event number of the Pico HID keyboard device.
+After having installed the software, copy the rotary.sh bash script, make it executable with "sudo chmod +x rotary.sh" and change the ID mentioned in the third line with the specific ID of your Pico / Pico W keyboard device.
+You can find it in the folder /dev/input/by-ID.
 Also change the [Photobooth IP] and [Hardware Button Server Port] accoding to your requirements (sudo nano rotary.sh).
-Finally use systemd unit to run the script on bootup: Change the path of the rotary.sh in the file script.service and copy it to /etc/systemd/system/.
-After copying enable it via the systemctl command: sudo systemctl enable script.service

-Any problems?
-Make sure that the Pico CIRCUITPY drive is mounted automatically...
+Then add the line "username ALL=NOPASSWD: /usr/local/bin/evsieve" at the end of /etc/sudoers (sudo nano /etc/sudoers).

+Start the script in terminal with "sh /PATH/TO/rotary.sh".
+Chromium browser should start and the rotary encoder should be avaiable.
+If you want to use another browser, change the command in the second line.

+Finally, if you want to start Chomium and the rotary.sh-script autmatically, change or create the photobooth.desktop file:

+sudo nano /etc/xdg/autostart/photobooth.desktop

+[Desktop Entry]
+Version=1.3
+Terminal=true
+Type=Application
+Name=Photobooth
+Exec=/path/to/rotary.sh
+Icon=/var/www/html/resources/img/favicon-96x96.png
+StartupNotify=false